 - 1 cinnamon stick

-- 8 oz (240g) dried rice noodles or 4 portions of rice cubes
+- 8 oz thin rice noodles (240g) or 4 portions of rice cubes

-- 6 shallots or 1 large onion, sliced
+- 6 shallots or 1 big onion, sliced

 - Grind spice paste ingredients in a blender adding a little water if necessary.